Creative Advisory Group

 Matt Ward, percussion

 Matt Ward is a principal member of the American Modern Ensemble, the percussion group Talujon and one of the co-founders of the percussion trio TimeTable.
-Mr. Ward has received a bachelor of music degree from the Manhattan School of Music, a masters degree from the State University at Stony Brook and is currently enrolled in the school's DMA program.
-Mr. Ward is also on faculty at Queens College and the Bloomingdale School of Music.
+Mr. Ward has received a bachelor of music degree from the Manhattan School of Music, and a masters degree and doctorate from the State University at Stony Brook University.
+Mr. Ward is also on faculty at Queens College and Brooklyn College.
 He can be heard on the recording labels Aeon, Argo, Capstone Records, Newport Classics, Soundspell, and Albany Records.

 Stephanie Griffin, viola

 Canadian violist Stephanie Griffin has performed internationally as a soloist and chamber musician, and as a champion of Indonesian composer Tony Prabowo.
 Reflecting her wide-ranging musical interests, performances have led her across the globe to Belgium, Estonia, Hong Kong, Israel, Italy, Japan, Korea, and Turkey, as well as recordings on Siam, Aeon, Koch, Arte Nova, Harmolodic, Aksara, and Firehouse 12.
 Ms. Griffin holds a DMA from the Juilliard School.

 Jay Campbell, cello

-Armed with a diverse spectrum of repertoire and eclectic musical interests, cellist Jay Campbell won first prize at the 2012 Concert Artist Guild auditions and was named a BMI Commissioning Prize recipient.
+Armed with a diverse spectrum of repertoire and eclectic musical interests, cellist Jay Campbell won first prize at the 2012 Concert Artist Guild Victor Elmaleh Competition and BMI Commissioning Prize recipient.
 Committed to the music of our time, Jay has collaborated with some of today’s most significant musicians and composers, ranging from Elliott Carter and Kaija Saariaho to members of Radiohead, Einstürzende Neubauten.
 He has appeared as soloist in major venues including Alice Tully Hall, Carnegie Hall, and Kongresszentrum Luzern under conductors including Pierre Boulez and is a participant at the Marlboro Music Festival.

 Michael Klingbeil, electronics

 Michael Klingbeil is a composer actively involved with concert music and computer music research.
 His work has been recorded on ICMC and has been played by ensemble include the Oberlin CME, the Minnesota Orchestra, and the Orchestre Lyrique de Région Avignon-Provence.
 Honors and awards have come from First Music, the Concorso Internazionale "Luigi Russolo," and ASCAP.
-He holds a DMA in composition from Columbia University and teaches composition and music technology in the Department of Music at Yale University.
+He holds a DMA in composition from Columbia University and teaches composition and music technology at Yale University.

 Kimmy Szeto, general manager and ensemble librarian

-Katie Salmon is a Booking Associate at IMG Artists, where she works on the calendars of Renee Fleming, Audra McDonald and Eric Owens, among others.
-She frequently hosts radio shows at WKCR 89.9 FM-NY focusing on either opera or modern classical music, and has conducted interviews with Pierre Boulez, Steve Reich, and Meredith Monk.
-She recently graduated from Barnard College where she completed her studies in Urban Planning and Ethnomusicology with a focus on integrating sonic spaces into the planning of the built environment.
+Katie Salmon frequently hosts radio shows at WKCR 89.9 FM-NY focusing on opera and modern classical music, and has conducted interviews with Pierre Boulez, Steve Reich, and Meredith Monk.
+She ngraduated from Barnard College where she completed her studies in Urban Planning and Ethnomusicology with a focus on integrating sonic spaces into the planning of the built environment.

 Ryan Beppel, audio engineering

 Ryan Beppel is a composer with interests in microtonal and spatial composition as well as electronic mediums.
-He completed undergraduate studies at Columbia University with Fabien Lévy, Tristan Murail and Arthur Kampela, and is currently pursuing graduate studies at the Hochschüle für Musik in Basel, Switzerland, with Georg Friedrich Haas.
+He completed undergraduate studies at Columbia University with Fabien Lévy, Tristan Murail and Arthur Kampela, and is currently pursuing graduate studies at the Hochschüle für Musik in Basel, Switzerland.
 His work has been performed in and around New York City with recognition from MATA and the Philadelphia Composers Forum.

-Christopher Prodoehl joined Argento's research team in 2011.
-Chris is completing his doctorate in philosophy at New York University.
+Christopher Prodoehl joined Argento's research team in 2011 while completing his doctorate in philosophy at New York University.
 His work focuses on aesthetics, including the philosophy of music, ethics, and the history of philosophy.
-Chris has studied piano privately with Molly Morkoski for the past three years, and is interested in a wide spectrum of electronic music and multimedia works.
+Chris studies piano privately with Molly Morkoski, and is interested in a wide spectrum of electronic music and multimedia works.